heutelbeck/sapl-policy-engine/sapl-documentation/6_4_SpringIntegration.md

 # Enable the embedded PDP (required)
 io.sapl.pdp.embedded.enabled=true

-# Where to load policies from: RESOURCES, DIRECTORY, MULTI_DIRECTORY, or BUNDLES
+# Where to load policies from: RESOURCES, DIRECTORY, MULTI_DIRECTORY, BUNDLES, or REMOTE_BUNDLES
 io.sapl.pdp.embedded.pdp-config-type=RESOURCES

 # Path to policies (in resources or filesystem)